itsjoshuagraves/digitalgarden/content/about/me/index.md

 In my spare time, I tinker with restoring old iPods and making art with skulls (not real ones, which would be weird).
 I absolutely adore typography and have designed multiple typefaces, including [Cosmata](/cosmata) and Uptown Sans.
 I [read a lot](/media).

-I live in Los Angeles.
+I call Joshua Tree home, but split time between there and Los Angeles.

 ## Professional Biography